-When you select View > Always in front, the main TI-SmartView[TM] window is always in front of other windows.
+When you select View > Always in front, the main TI-SmartViewTM window is always in front of other windows.
 If you have moved or resized this window, the screen capture window could be behind it.

-Some of the keys show a 6 in the key press history or in a script.
+Some of the keys show a $\stackrel{\text{(6)}}{=}$ in the key press history or in a script.
 What does that mean?

 When you press selected keys multiple times in a row, the key press history or script displays one keystroke with a counter in the corner.
 The counter indicates the number of times the key was pressed.
 This feature makes it much easier to see how many times the key was pressed.
-For example, it is easier to read than it is to read
+For example, it is easier to read